 I began experiencing symptoms of autoimmune arthritis in 1984 (while in my teens) but wasn’t officially diagnosed with autoimmune arthritis until 2001.
 My first diagnosis was Sjogren’s syndrome.
 Eventually the diagnosis was changed to sero-negative RA and now Polyarticular Spondlyoarthropathy.
 I also manage thyroid disease (resulting from Graves Disease), fibromyalgia, renin-deficient hypertension, and disseminated superficial actinic porokeratosis (DSAP) on a daily basis.
-Recently, I was told that I have symptoms of RA.
-Honestly, my blood work doesn’t show a lot, so it’s hard to know what I have.
+My diagnosis is often fluid, and right now, my diagnosis is non-radiographic axial spondlyoarthritis.
+It seems to fit.

 I connected with other autoimmune arthritis patients via social media in 2008 and began volunteering with the “Buckle Me UP!
 Movement”, which evolved into the International Autoimmune Arthritis Movement (IAAM) beginning in 2009.
 Then became a cofounder of IFAA in 2013.
 I am passionate about advocacy and awareness and have represented the ACR on Capitol Hill as an Advocate for Arthritis in 2013 and 2016, 2018, & 2019 was a finalist in Wego Health’s Health Activist Hero awards in 2014, and speak at various healthcare conferences as a patient advocate in the Philadelphia area.
 This year, I’ve been added to the WEGO Health Patient Advisory Board.